bpt26/tRAP/README.md

 `./species-name-getAlign.sh (generated in step 8)`

 ##### 13: classify tRNA genes using data created earlier in the pipeline and human training data:
-`python classifytRNAs.py -b tRNA_hiConf.bed --e tRNA_hiConf_350.bed -c phastConsElements.txt -w tRNA.wig -t tRNA_hiConf.out -m tRNA.mfe -f tRNA_hiConf_350.fa -g gff.bed -l chrom_lengths.txt -d humanTrainingData.tsv -o /out/path/tRNAClassifications.out`
+`python classifytRNAs.py -b tRNA_hiConf.bed -e tRNA_hiConf_350.bed -c phastConsElements.txt -w tRNA.wig -t tRNA_hiConf.out -m tRNA.mfe -f tRNA_hiConf_350.fa -g gff.bed -l chrom_lengths.txt -d humanTrainingData.tsv -o /out/path/tRNAClassifications.out`

 ### <a name="guide"></a>Simplified Version:

 You might be wondering what to do if you have no Cactus graph, or annotation for your tRNA gene set of interest.
 To handle this case, we have introduced a simplified version of the pipeline.
-Here, you would just do steps 7, 8, 9, 10, 11 and 13 from above.
+Here, you would just do steps 2, 3, 9, 10, 11 and 13 from above.
 For simplicity, this version is outlined below:

 <img src='new_simplified_pipeline.png' alt='simplified classifier pipeline' width='910'/>